What is the difference between Affirmative Action and Equal Opportunity?

 Equal Opportunity prohibits discrimination on the basis of protected classes such as race, color, religion, gender, age, national origin, veteran status, genetic information, and disability.

-Affirmative Action refers to positive courses of action taken by organizations in their recruitment, employment, retention, and promotion efforts to overcome the effects of past discrimination against underrepresented groups such as women, minorities, veterans, and persons with disabilities.
+Affirmative Action refers to positive courses of action taken by organizations in their recruitment efforts to overcome the effects of past discrimination against underrepresented groups such as women, minorities, veterans, and persons with disabilities.

 Affirmative Action requires organizations to actively seek measures to remove any barriers that artificially limit the professional and personal development of individuals who are members of protected classes.
-Affirmative recruitment steps should be taken to increase the number and percentage of applications from qualified women, minorities, veterans, and persons with disabilities for position vacancies.
+Federal law requires federal contractors to take recruitment steps to increase the number and percentage of applications from qualified women, minorities, veterans, and persons with disabilities for position vacancies where those groups are underutilized.

 What are some examples of Affirmative Action measures?